-This tutorial shows how to import a CSV file to Quicken 2013 by converting to QIF file.
+This tutorial shows how to import a CSV file to Quicken 2013 by converting to a QIF file.
 We will use CSV2QIF utility.

 To download CSV2QIF go to https://www.propersoft.net/products/csv2qif.
 You can purchase on the product page, you can download the trial.
 Also if you purchase before, you can use this link to download as well and register with your registration code.
 And there is also Mac download.
 At the product page, there is a sample CSV file, you can download, that will help you to try the application or if you need to know, how the CSV/Excel file should look like, you can download this file, open in Excel.
 It'll give you a ready idea of how the transactions should look like in your CSV file before you convert them.

 Now we will import a QIF file into Quicken 2013.
-This application imports QIF files, correctly prepared QIF files into all account types and we will import into 'Royal Bank Chequing' Account.
+This application imports QIF files, correctly prepared QIF files into all account types and we will import into the 'Royal Bank Chequing' Account.

 When you start CSV2QIF, point to your CSV file.